Mendez-Will/Mendez-Will.github.io/index.md

 Ultimately, this project demonstrates my ability to analyze, optimize, and validate software systems through a combination of algorithmic knowledge, practical testing, and thoughtful refactoring.
 It also showcases my capacity to document findings effectively, ensuring that future developers can understand the rationale behind the design choices made.

-***Outcomes met:***

-With this artifact enhancement I have demonstrated course outcomes 3 and 4;

-I designed and evaluated computing solutions that address specific problems using algorithmic principles and appropriate computer science practices, all while managing the trade-offs inherent in design choices.
-This was achieved by evaluating the trade-offs between ArrayList and HashMap for storing and retrieving appointments.
-While the ArrayList’s ordered nature was beneficial in the original implementation, the HashMap provided superior performance for retrieval and deletion operations.
-I ensured the correctness and efficiency of the new solution through timing tests and documented my decisions in the code comments to reflect a deep understanding of algorithmic choices and data structure optimization.

-I demonstrated my ability to employ well-founded and innovative techniques, skills, and tools in computing practices to implement computer solutions that deliver value and meet industry-specific goals.
-This outcome was met through the incorporation of nanoTime-based performance testing into the code.
-Although I had limited experience with precise performance measurement tools prior to this project, I learned to use them effectively to assess the efficiency of the new structure.
-Furthermore, I modified the test cases to thoroughly evaluate both the HashMap and ArrayList, ensuring their boundaries were respected.
-This use of innovative testing techniques showcases my ability to apply appropriate tools and strategies to create value through optimized code.

 <div style="text-align: center; margin-bottom: 30px;">
   <h1>Databases</h1>
 </div>